ayacoo/video-validator/README.md

 To define a sender for the email, the configuration ```$GLOBALS['TYPO3_CONF_VARS']['MAIL']['defaultMailFromAddress']``` from the Install Tool is used.

+Because the FluidEmail is used by TYPO3, you can of course also easily overwrite the template for the status email.

 ## 4 Developer corner